immonkey-o-sudo/Aetheria/README.md

 </div>

 # Features

-- A full feature list can be found [here](docs/FEATURES.md)
+The Aetheria(JEF) mod has a lot of features.
+You can find the list of features [here](docs/FEATURES.md).

-# How do I contribute ?
+# Contributing to the project

-- A full comprehensive guide for contribution and compiling the mod yourself can be found [here](docs/CONTRIBUTING.md)
+A full comprehensive guide for contribution and compiling the mod yourself can be found [here](docs/CONTRIBUTING.md)

 # 📋 IMPORTANT

-On server join, this mod sends only two things to our servers:
+When you join a server with Aetheria(JEF) it sends some information to our servers.
+This information includes:

-- Your **Minecraft username**
+- Your Minecraft username

-- Your **installed mod list**
+- The list of mods you have installed

-  This is used purely for analytics and mod compatibility tracking.
-Nothing else is ever collected or transmitted — no passwords, files, chat, or server IPs.
+This information is used for analytics and to track compatibility.
+We do not send any other information, such as passwords, files chat messages or server IPs.

-Some features have additional data sharing.
-For example, the **capes** feature sends your **Minecraft username** and your **selected cape** to a backend server — this is what allows other players to see your cape in-game.
-Only the data strictly necessary for a feature to work is ever sent.
+Some features require information to be sent.
+For example the capes feature sends your Minecraft username and the cape you have selected to a backend server.
+This allows other players to see your cape in the game.
+We only send the information that's necessary for a feature to work.

-All collected data is only accessible to the project author, aside from the hosting infrastructure it runs on.
-It is never shared with third parties.
+The information we collect is only accessible to the person who created the project.
+It is not shared with anyone

-This project is open source and community audited — you can verify exactly what data is sent and when by reviewing the source code.
+The Aetheria (Formerly known as JEF) project is **Open source**, and you can review the source code to see exactly what information is sent and when.

 ## ✨ Credits

-This project wouldn't be where it is today without the help of these amazing people:
+This project would not be where it is today without the help of these amazing people.

-**Contributors & Maintainers**
+**Contributors and Maintainers**

 [Internet Protocol](https://github.com/protocol-8)

 [Whispering](https://github.com/ginafro1)

 **Discord Maintainer**

 [Hooman](https://github.com/mxhooman)

-> Full credits & project info: [justenoughfakepixel.github.io](https://justenoughfakepixel.github.io/index.html#credits)
+> You can find credits and project information for JustEnoughFakepixel here: [justenoughfakepixel.github.io](https://justenoughfakepixel.github.io/index.html#credits)